JADE-V-V/JADE/docs/source/documentation/benchdesc/fng/fng-hcpb.rst

 mass is for an individual pellet.
 This normalisation is included in the MCNP input file so the raw output can be directly compared to the measured data.

+OpenMC model
+^^^^^^^^^^^^
+To allow for the simulation to run in OpenMC, vacuum boundary conditions were set for all outer surfaces of the geometry.

+OpenMC tallies
+^^^^^^^^^^^^^^
+The reaction rates are calcaulated using a flux tally and an EnergyFunctionFilter, corresponding to the cross-section data for the nuclide being tallied over.
+To make the results comparable to the experimental data, the raw output from OpenMC must be divided by the volume of the foils.

+The tritium production was tallied using the (n,Xt) score in OpenMC.
+The specific activity is then calculated in the same way as for MCNP, but factors have to be folded in during post-processing.

 Patch file
 ^^^^^^^^^^
 Coming soon...